muratk5n/thirdwave/en/2021/09/satoshi-identification.md

 Used email communication data between BTC team, data taken from [1,2], raw data [3].
-Merely tokenized the messages, create a word frequency vector for each person, and computed its cosine similarity to Satoshi's vector.
+Merely tokenized the messages, create a word frequency vector for each person, and computed its cosine distance to Satoshi's vector.

 ```python
 import satoshi